-A quick post to write about one of my favourite ES6 feature - Spread operator.
+A quick post to write about one of my favourite ES6 features - Spread operator.

 What is it?